RafaelRuiz51/Linux-Security-Lab/README.md

 Over the course of this lab I configured SSH key-based authentication, built firewall rules from the ground up, set up automated intrusion detection with Fail2ban, monitored system activity with auditd, wrote custom Bash and Python security tools, captured live network traffic with Wireshark, and containerized my monitoring tool using Docker.
 Everything was done manually through the terminal to build deep understanding of how each component works.

-This lab was built to strengthen my foundation in Linux security ahead of pursuing a career in cybersecurity.

 ## Tools Used
 - VirtualBox
 - Ubuntu 24.04